bdvsnaidu/ASSESSMENT-4/README.md

 # Setup
-After cloning the github, you will want to do the following to get the code running on your computer.
+After cloning GitHub, you will want to do the following to get the code running on your computer.

 Inside the project directory, in the terminal type: npm i Open two additional terminals in your VS code
 In the second terminal type: npx hardhat node
-In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js Back in the first terminal, type npm run dev to launch the front-end.
+In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js Back in the first terminal, type npm run dev to launch the front end.
-After this, the project will be running on your localhost.
+After this, the project will be running on your local host.
 Typically at http://localhost:3000/

 # Video walkthrough